salesforce/utam-js-wdio-boilerplate/README.md

     $ yarn build
     ```

-    The UTAM compiler generates JavaScript code from the JSON page objects in the `pageObjects` folder.
+    The UTAM compiler generates JavaScript code from the JSON page objects in `src/__utam__`.
+The generated JavaScript files are stored in `pageObjects`.

 1. Run tests.

     To run all tests, enter `yarn test`.

-    To run a particular test, use the command commented at the top of the test file, for example:
+    To run an individual test, specify the path to the test file.
+For example:

     ```bash
-    $ yarn test --spec packages/my-tests/src/__tests__/example-custom-components.spec.ts
+    $ yarn test --spec src/test/example.spec.ts
     ```

 ## About this boilerplate

 UTAM is flexible&mdash;it isn't tied to a particular test automation framework or language.

-This particular repo uses Typescript, [WebdriverIO](https://webdriver.io/docs/gettingstarted.html) with [Jasmine](https://webdriver.io/docs/frameworks.html).
+This particular repo uses Typescript, and [WebdriverIO](https://webdriver.io/docs/gettingstarted.html) with [Jasmine](https://webdriver.io/docs/frameworks.html).